 - You can apply for rebates on LED lighting as many times as you would like in a year until you have reached the annual maximum rebate value (only in communities that do not use hydroelectricity).

-- Individual residents can receive rebates on up to five ECM pumps and five automated vehicle plug-in controllers in a year.
-Businesses, non-profit organizations, and Indigenous and community governments can receive rebates on up to 25 ECM pumps and 25 automated vehicle plug-in controllers in a year.
+- Individual residents can receive rebates on up to five programmable thermostats, five ECM pumps and five automated vehicle plug-in controllers in a year.
+Businesses, non-profit organizations, and Indigenous and community governments can receive rebates on up to 25 programmable thermostats, 25 ECM pumps and 25 automated vehicle plug-in controllers in a year.

 - Arctic Energy Alliance cannot be responsible for lost, late, incomplete or unreadable applications.